 Consider an initially pure-state black hole that has partially evaporated leaving a fraction, $f$, of the qubits in the current state of the black hole, which therefore has

 qubits remaining (or equivalently, it's area has shrunk to this fraction of its original size).
 Then Eq.~(\ref{qkey}) becomes

-Thus, as $f\rightarrow {\frac{1}{2}}^+$, (i.e., as the evaporation approaches the Page time), any infalling body must simultaneously couple to virtually the entire black hole interior to have any hopes of experiencing no drama has it passes the horizon.
+Thus, as $f\rightarrow {\frac{1}{2}}^+$, (i.e., as the evaporation approaches the Page time), any infalling body must simultaneously couple to virtually the entire black hole interior to have any hope of experiencing no drama has it passes the horizon.
 From the Page time onwards, even this is not sufficient and we recover the usual firewall result, though without the need for any decoding or complexity assumption.

-In order to preserve the claim of `no drama' for scrambling black holes even prior to the onset of a full blown firewall.
-Any infalling body must couple to virtually the entire interior Hilbert space of the black hole.
-Further, it must do so in a uniform manner without random phases appearing in the coupling whatever the direction of the infalling body.
-We can envisage only one scenario where this is possible: that the quantum state of the black hole interior is actually described by a Bose-Einstein condensate, so that all interior degrees-of-freedom correspond to excitations of a single (or small number of) Bose-Einstein condensate modes.
+In order to preserve the claim of `no drama' for scrambling black holes even prior to the onset of a full blown firewall, any infalling body must couple to virtually the entire interior Hilbert space of the black hole.
+Further, it must do so in a uniform manner without random phases appearing in the coupling, whatever the direction of the infalling body.
+We can envisage only one scenario where this is possible: that the quantum state of the black hole interior is actually described by a Bose-Einstein condensate, so that all interior degrees-of-freedom correspond to excitations of a single Bose-Einstein condensate mode.
 However, we note, that even with this radical assumption, the onset of a firewall at the Page time will occur regardless of the size of the local neighborhood of the infalling observer.

-If the black hole's quantum state is initially partially mixed the constrainsts on satisfying the equivalence principle become even more extreme.
+If the black hole's quantum state is initially partially mixed, the constraints on satisfying the equivalence principle become even more extreme.
 It is convenient to define the log-purity of the {\it initial\/} black hole as where $\rho_0$ is the initial black hole's density matrix and $N$ its dimensionality.
 Black hole scrambling therefore implies that a fully developed firewall will be present once the black hole's area has shrunk to the fraction

 of its original size.
 In other words, for a black hole with an initially partially mixed quantum state, the firewall becomes fully developed prior to the Page time regardless of the size of the local neighborhood of the infalling observer.